Skip to main content

 • Professional Training: Employers are required to provide professional training at least once every two years for companies with 21 or more employees, and once every three years for smaller companies.
 Employers must also grant leave for training purposes.

 • Employees’ Representation: Employees can be represented by trade unions or elected representatives.
-Employers with over 20 employees must negotiate a collective labor agreement at the company level.
+Employers with more than 10 employees must initiate collective bargaining at company level, in line with the collective dialogue rules in force.

 Medical Leave (Including Maternity Leave)

-• During medical leave, the IEA is suspended, and employees are entitled to a sick leave allowance based on their average gross income.
-Employers must pay the sick leave for the first five days, with subsequent days covered by the Health Insurance House.
+• During medical leave, the IEA is suspended, and employees are entitled to a sick leave allowance based on their average income.
+Employers bear the cost for the first days of medical leave according to the applicable rules, with subsequent reimbursement or payment handled through the health insurance system depending on the leave type.

 Parental Leave (Long Childcare Leave)

-• After maternity leave, one parent is entitled to childcare leave until the child is two years old (or three for disabled children).
-During this period, the IEA is suspended, and the parent receives a monthly allowance from Romanian authorities.
+• After maternity leave, one parent is entitled to childcare leave until the child is two years old, or three years old for a disabled child.
+During this period, the IEA is suspended, and the parent receives a monthly allowance from Romanian authorities, subject to the statutory conditions and caps.

 Employment Certificates for Leaving Employees